 Specifically, The Bladder Cancer Research Centre (BCRC) is a strategic multidisciplinary grouping within the Institute of Cancer and Genomic Sciences at the University of Birmingham.
 Under the directorship of Mr Richard T Bryan, the BCRC undertakes translational research into urothelial cancer, with the core themes of:

-We intend for our research to directly impact bladder cancer patients and patient pathways by, for example, reducing the need for diagnostic and surveillance cystoscopy (biomarkers and genomics), by ensuring that the right patients receive the right treatments at the right time (biomarkers and proteomics, genomics and bioinformatics), by developing new drugs and new surgical approaches (novel therapeutics and bio-medical engineering), and by making changes to clinical processes to reduce the time taken for diagnosis and for receiving the correct treatment (clinical research and epidemiology).
+We intend for our research to directly impact bladder cancer patients and patient pathways by, for example, reducing the need for diagnostic and surveillance cystoscopy (biomarkers and genomics), by ensuring that the right patients receive the right treatments at the right time (biomarkers and proteomics, genomics and bioinformatics), by developing new drugs and new surgical approaches (novel therapeutics and bio-medical engineering), and by making changes to clinical processes to reduce the time taken for diagnosis and for receiving the correct treatment (clinical research and clinical trials).

 Our previous research and innovations for bladder cancer patients exemplify these intentions, and include: